 (i) On March 19, 2021, board of directors of CM Visual Technology Corp. approved a plan to grant stock options, the 2021 plan, to certain employees.
-This plan authorizes grants to purchase up to 3,000,000 shares of CM Visual Technology Corp.' authorized but unissued ordinary shares.
+This plan authorizes grants to purchase up to 3,000,000 shares of CM Visual Technology Corp. authorized but unissued ordinary shares.
 The exercise price was NT\$10 (US\$0.36).
+In addition, on December 28, 2023, board of directors of CM Visual Technology Corp. approved another a plan to grant stock options, the 2023 plan, to certain employees.
+This plan authorizes grants to purchase up to 1,500,000 shares of CM Visual Technology Corp. authorized but unissued ordinary shares.
+The exercise price was NT\$10 (US\$0.32)

-The 2021 plan has four years contractual life and three years vesting period.
+The 2021 plan and 2023 plan both have four years contractual life and three years vesting period.
 Based on the vesting schedule, 50% of the options vest one and half years after the date of grant and 50% of the options vest three years after the date of grant.
-The Company recognized compensation expenses of \$71 thousand, \$76 thousand and \$69 thousand in 2021, 2022 and 2023, respectively.
+The Company recognized compensation expenses of \$76 thousand, \$69 thousand and \$79 thousand in 2022, 2023 and 2024, respectively.
 Such compensation expense was recorded as cost of revenues, sales and marketing expenses, general and administrative expense and research and development expenses in the consolidated statements of income.
-There was no income tax benefit realized in the consolidated statements of income for employee stock options for the years ended December 31, 2021, 2022 and 2023, respectively.
+There was no income tax benefit realized in the consolidated statements of income for employee stock options for the years ended December 31, 2022, 2023 and 2024, respectively.

 The calculated value of each option award is estimated on the date of grant using the Black-Scholes option-pricing model that used the weighted average assumptions in the following table.
 CM Visual Technology Corp. uses the simplified method to estimate the expected term of the options as it does not have sufficient historical share option exercise experience and the exercise data relating to employees of other companies is not easily obtainable.
 Since CM Visual Technology Corp.' shares are not publicly traded and its shares are rarely traded privately, expected volatility is computed based on the average historical volatility of similar entities with publicly traded shares.
-The risk-free rate for the expected term of the options is based on the interest rates of 2 years and 5 years ROC central government bond at the time of grant.
+The risk-free rate for the expected term of the options is based on the interest rates of 2 years ROC central government bond at the time of grant.

-2021 plan
+2021 Plan 2023 Plan

-Granted in 2021 Granted in 2023
+Granted in 2021 Granted in 2023 Granted in 2024

 Valuation assumptions:

-Expected dividend yield 0% 0%
+Expected dividend yield 0 % 0 % 0 %

-Expected volatility 43.82% 44.17%
+Expected volatility 43.82 % 44.17 % 39.76 %

-Expected term (years) 3.125 3.125
+Expected term (years) 3.125 3.125 3.125

-Risk-free interest rate 0.223% 1.081%
+Risk-free interest rate 0.223 % 1.081 % 1.150 %